 <script src="path/to/script.js"></script>

-3. Add data-typewriter to any text element in your <body>:
+3. Add data-typewriter to text in your <body>:

 Options